syncfusion-content/xamarin-docs/Xamarin/SfRotator/populating-data.md

 ## Setting ItemSource

 SfRotator items can be populated with a collection of image data.
-You can assign a collection to it.
-Collections include arrays, Lists and DataTables.For example you may wants to create a rotator model.

-The Rotator model looks like as follows.
+Collection includes Arrays, Lists and DataTables.
+For example you may wants to create a SfRotator model with Image as follows.

 {% highlight C# %}